+Simon is the Managing Partner of the Firm’s New York Office.
 Simon concentrates his broad-based federal and state commercial and business litigation trial and appellate practice on representing owners of closely held businesses in a wide variety of industries in ownership-related disputes.

 Often referred to as a “business divorce” lawyer, he routinely represents clients in partnership/corporate dissolution proceedings, business valuation proceedings, shareholder appraisal proceedings, minority shareholder oppression or breach of fiduciary duty actions, joint venture disputes, and surrogate court proceedings relating to family-owned businesses.